cwentland0/perform/paper/paper.md

 The authors acknowledge support from the US Air Force Office of Scientific Research through the Center of Excellence Grant FA9550-17-1-0195 (Technical Monitors: Fariba Fahroo, Mitat Birkan, Ramakanth Munipalli, Venkateswaran Sankaran).

-We thank Ashish Nair, Cheng Huang, Nicholas Arnold-Medabalimi, Elnaz Rezaian, Sahil Bhola, and Bernardo Pacini for their help in stress-testing PERFORM and providing valuable discussion on its development, especially in its early stages.
+We thank Nicholas Arnold-Medabalimi, Sahil Bhola, Cheng Huang, Ashish Nair, and Bernardo Pacini, and Elnaz Rezaian for their help in stress-testing PERFORM and providing valuable discussion on its development.

 # References